8 Reasons Why Obesity Needs To Be Tackled Now

 Problems With the Ticker - Heart Disease and Stroke

-Heart disease and stroke are the leading causes of death and disability for people in the U.S. Overweight people are twice as likely as normal weight people to have:
+Heart disease and stroke are the leading cause of death and disability for people in the U.S. Overweight people are twice as likely as normal weight people to have:

 If you are overweight or obese it’s likely you are physically inactive.
 Physically inactive people are twice as likely to develop coronary heart disease compared with regularly active people.

 The Big C

 Cancer is the second leading cause of death in the United States.
-Being overweight or obese raises your risk for colon, breast, endometrial, and gallbladder cancers.
+It is responsible for about 22% of deaths.

 About one third of cancer deaths are linked to excess body weight, poor nutrition and a lack of physical activity.